ikouelabs/ikoue-cli-releases/README.md

 The CLI automatically checks for updates once per day.
 When a new version is available, you'll see:

 ```
-A new version is available: x.x.x
+A new version is available: 0.1.0
 Run 'ikoue self-update' to update
 ```